FAITH MARCH 2013

 One block NE of town square in Holton KS.

+I had lunch at this dinner.
 One block SE of town square in Holton KS.

 Pastor Bob and his wife Danna came from Nortonville and took me to dinner.
 Then returning to my camp, Bob took this photo of his grandson Carter.
 My camp was a grassy lot provided by a kind resident of Holton.
 Neighbors provided basic needs (including fudge brownies!).